Narges825/MOR-Descriptor-Systems-IRKA/README.md

 This function represents the **main contribution of the project**.

-It implements IRKA using **spectral projectors** to properly handle the polynomial part of the transfer function.
+It implements IRKA using **spectral projectors** to handle the polynomial part of the transfer function in descriptor systems.

 Objectives:

-- Match the polynomial part of the transfer function
+- Improve matching of the polynomial part of the transfer function
-- Maintain bounded errors at high frequencies
+- Maintain bounded approximation errors
-- Improve numerical stability of reduced-order models
+- Improve high-frequency behavior of reduced models

 Key Features:

 - Uses spectral projector-based formulation
-- Improves high-frequency behavior
-- Reduces instability caused by improper polynomial matching
-- Designed specifically for descriptor systems with singular **E**
+- Designed for descriptor systems with singular **E**

-This implementation forms the core methodological contribution of the project.
+- Improves numerical stability compared to standard IRKA
+- Reduces errors caused by polynomial mismatch

 ---

 ### `main_IRKA.m` — Execution Script

-This script controls the numerical experiments and executes the IRKA workflow.
+This script controls the numerical experiments and runs the IRKA workflow.

 Responsibilities:

 - Loads spectral initialization data
-- Generates system matrices
+- Generates descriptor system matrices
-- Calls selected IRKA implementations
+- Calls IRKA implementations
-- Performs convergence iterations
+- Performs iterative updates
+- Computes reduced-order models
-- Produces performance plots
+- Generates performance plots
-- Evaluates frequency-domain errors
+- Evaluates frequency-domain approximation errors

-This file serves as the main entry point for running simulations.
+This file serves as the main entry point of the project.

 ---

-## Numerical Methods Used
+## Numerical Methods

-The following techniques were implemented and evaluated:
+The following numerical techniques were implemented and tested:

 - Standard IRKA for descriptor systems
 - IRKA with spectral projector-based polynomial matching
 - Projection-based model order reduction
 - Frequency-domain transfer function approximation
 - Error analysis between FOM and ROM
-- Convergence monitoring of interpolation points
+- Monitoring of IRKA convergence

-All algorithmic steps, iteration logic, and numerical experiments were implemented in **MATLAB**.
+All algorithmic steps and numerical experiments were implemented in **MATLAB**.

 System matrices and auxiliary routines for projection matrix computation were provided by the original authors of the reference work.